asu-cis-capstone/nightowl/README.md

 Couche-Board is a browser-based GUI dashboard that will allow Couche-Tard management to view company metrics.

-##Quick Use
+##Official Site

-Visit [https://couche-board.herokuapp.com](https:couche-board.herokuapp.com) to see our official running version of Couche-Board.
+Visit [https://couche-board.herokuapp.com](https://couche-board.herokuapp.com) to use our version of the Couche-Board application.

 ##Authors